NAIAD Case Studies: Medina del Campo Aquifer demonstration site

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730497.

-The demo considers a baseline or business as usual strategy and two alternative strategies combining a different set of NBS with soft measures to test the effect on several impact indicators.
+The demo considers a baseline or business as usual strategy and two alternative strategies combining a different set of NbS with soft measures to test the effect on several impact indicators.
 The strategies were developed following a stakeholder co-development process combined with a feasibility analysis by technicians from the river basin authority with support of the modelling results.
-During a series of participatory workshops, a list of NBS, soft, and grey or hybrid measures were selected and ranked by preference by the stakeholders.
+During a series of participatory workshops, a list of NbS, soft, and grey or hybrid measures were selected and ranked by preference by the stakeholders.
 These were then combined into three different strategies with 4-5 measures per strategy.
 The resulting set of measures and strategies was assessed by the demo team and the technicians from the Duero RBA in terms of technical and legal feasibility.
-The resulting final set of strategies combining NBS and soft measures is shown below:
+The resulting final set of strategies combining NbS and soft measures is shown below:

 BUSINESS AS USUAL